Seasonal Affective Disorder and Neurodivergence: Coping Strategies for Winter Depression

 Vitamin D deficiency

-Living in regions with prolonged cloudy weather conditions
+Living in areas with prolonged cloudy weather

 The changing seasons can influence mood, productivity, and energy levels, potentially exacerbating ADHD symptoms.